codycoombes/redis-proxy/README.md

 * Once the cache fills to capacity, the least recently used (LRU) key is evicted each time a new key needs to be added to the cache.
 * Configurable through the environment variables `CAPACITY` and `GLOBAL_EXPIRY`.
 ### Redis
-* Each instance of the proxy service is associated with a single Redis service instance called the “backing Redis”.
+* Each instance of the proxy service is associated with a single Redis service instance.
 * The address of the backing Redis is configured at proxy startup through environment variables `REDIS_HOST` and `REDIS_PORT`.
 ### Black-box testing